cambridge-cares/TheWorldAvatar/Agents/DevInstAgent/README.md

 ## Running the agent

+Modify the `client.properties` located in the `config` folder.
+This file contains the SPARQL endpoints of the KG.
+- `sparql.query.endpoint` SPARQL query endpoint of triple store
+- `sparql.update.endpoint` SPARQL update endpoint of triple store
+- `ontodev.query.endpoint` SPARQL query endpoint for checking instance existence in ontodevice
+- `saref.query.endpoint` SPARQL query endpoint for checking instance existence in saref

 The agent could be build using the following command in the folder of the repo:
 ```
 docker-compose up -d